 Perhaps if I had been more vocal about what was going on (I thought I had been), perhaps if I didn’t ‘present’ with a complex case, perhaps then my now ex-GP would have said, Have you thought of HRT? and talked me through the options.
 I don’t know.
 What I do know is that what I went through was entirely preventable, and that after a year of near total inactivity, I’m still very debilitated.

 If you are a woman ‘of a certain age’ please don’t suffer in silence.
-If you are a man who loves a woman ‘of a certain age’, help her find support.
+If you are a man (or woman) who loves a woman ‘of a certain age’, help her find support.
 This is an excellent online forum on menopause and all things HRT / BHRT: Menopause Matters.